-Ellie Angelini was a chef instructor at three restaurants before launching a cooking school from her home kitchen, aiming to impart the simple joys that come from savoring each step of the meal’s preparation.
+Ellie Angelini was a chef instructor before launching a cooking school from her home kitchen, aiming to impart the simple joys that come from savoring each step of the meal’s preparation.
 This includes shucking a box of peas in the backyard or making sauce out of a hundred pounds of tomatoes.

 “My dad said I was the only person who could take a perfect cut of meat and make perfect shoe leather out of it,” she said with a laugh.